lp-hub/localRAG/README.md

 - Created & tested with Python 3.12, llama.cpp, LangChain,
 - FAISS, and Gradio on Ubuntu with NVIDIA GPU, RAM disk,
 - SQLite and GGUF model.
-OCR scripts available.
+OCR scripts in OCR-corrector repo.

 #### Set up: